Unintentional weight loss

 Cancer

-In the vast majority of cases of cancer, other symptoms will develop before any weight loss.
+In the vast majority of cases of cancer, other symptoms will develop before any weight loss occurs.
 The first signs of cancer depend on the type and site of the cancer.
-However, occasionally, weight loss is the first symptom noticed.
-The weight loss is partly due to the increased activity of cancer cells in the body that require nutrition.
-(Weight loss in more advanced cancer is due to various combined factors.)
-Common cancers that cause weight loss include those affecting the pancreas, the oesophagus, the stomach and the lung.
+However, occasionally, weight loss is the first symptom that is noticed.
+Common cancers that cause weight loss include those affecting the pancreas, the oesophagus, the stomach, the bowel and the lung.
+The blood cancer lymphoma, of which there are several types, can cause unintentional weight loss among other symptoms.

 Alcohol dependence

-Some people who drink a lot of alcohol do not look after themselves very well.
-Their diet may not be very good and they may lose weight.
-However, they may be in denial about an alcohol problem.
-It may be friends or family who actually notice that the person has lost weight.
-Indeed, this is a way that a hidden alcohol problem in some people comes to light.
+Some people who drink a lot of alcohol may struggle to look after themselves well, which can cause them to lose weight.
 Family and friends may show concern about weight loss and not be aware that the person has an alcohol problem.

 Hyperthyroidism